Element learning: a systematic approach of accelerating finite element-type methods via machine learning, with applications to radiative transfer: Element learning for radiative transfer

 \subsubsection{Data generation}

-Now we consider the data generation that will be used to train the neural network $\mr{NN}_{\bm\theta}$.
-For simplicity, we shall consider the case with a fixed single-scattering albedo $\tilde\omega$, which relates extinction and scattering by $\sigma_s = \tilde\omega\sigma_e$.
+Now we consider the data generation that will be used to train the neural network $\mr{NN}_{\bm\theta}$. {We remark that only the data generation on the reference element $\widehat K$ is considered here, since the operator on the physical element $K$ \eqref{eq:param2sol} can be derived based on the operator on the reference element $\widehat K$; see the second paragraph of Section \ref{sec:net_struct} for more details.} For simplicity, we shall consider the case with a fixed single-scattering albedo $\tilde\omega$, which relates extinction and scattering by $\sigma_s = \tilde\omega\sigma_e$.
 In this case, it suffices to consider the data generation for only one optical coefficient instead of two, and we will use simply $\sigma_h$ to represent this coefficient.

 We shall generate $\sigma_h$ according to a probability distribution $\mu_\sigma$.
 Then, the corresponding matrices $A_{i2o}^{\widehat K}(\sigma_h)$ and $A_{i2m}^{\widehat K}(\sigma_h)$ will be calculated by using $\sigma_h$ and solving the local system on the reference element ${\widehat K}$; see Section \ref{sec:implem_hdg} for more details.
 We next explain how we define the probability distribution $\mu_\sigma$.